MrHafid/local_account_manager/README.md

  ```
 dependencies:
-   account_manager: ^0.0.1
+   local_account_manager: ^0.0.1
 ```

 And call `flutter pub get` to download new dependencies

 ### Using

-To import module add `import 'package:account_manager/account_manager.dart';` at the import block in your code.
+To import module add `import 'package:local_account_manager/local_account_manager.dart';` at the import block in your code.

-At this moment plugin can work with Android OS API 27+ and iOS 12+ only.
+At this moment plugin can work with Android OS API 27+ only.
 To allow plugin to manage accounts you need to add few native code for Android:

 1. Create **xml/authenticator.xml** resource in your Android project folder with next content: